edgedb/edgedb/docs/reference/http.rst

       can contain multiple databases.
 On initialization, a default database called ``edgedb`` is created; all queries are executed against this database unless otherwise specified.

+    To determine the URL of a remote instance you have linked with the CLI, you can get both the hostname and port of the instance from the "Port" column of the ``edgedb instance list`` table (formatted as ``<hostname>:<port>``).
+    The same guidance on local database names applies here.

 .. _ref_reference_health_checks: